Skip to main content

 Overview

 The Amazon Basics 10-Cup Water Filter Pitcher is the no-frills entry point into home water filtration.
-At just $23.64, it undercuts virtually every other NSF-certified pitcher on the market while delivering the fundamentals that most households actually need: chlorine taste and odor reduction, lead reduction, and a capacity that fits neatly in a standard refrigerator door.
+It undercuts virtually every other NSF-certified pitcher on the market while delivering the fundamentals that most households actually need: chlorine taste and odor reduction, lead reduction, and a capacity that fits neatly in a standard refrigerator door.
 It will not win design awards, but it does exactly what it promises without pretending to be something it is not.

 This pitcher is built on the same activated carbon and ion exchange technology used across the industry, and its Brita-compatible filter slot means you are not locked into a single cartridge ecosystem.
 You can run genuine Brita Standard or Elite filters, Amazon Basics replacements, or any number of third-party cartridges.
 That interchangeability alone makes it one of the most flexible pitcher options available — and it keeps long-term filter costs extremely low.